deadlydog/PathLengthChecker/ReadMe.md

 # Path Length Checker Description

-Path Length Checker is a stand-alone app that allows you to specify a root directory, and it gives you back a list of all paths (i.e. files and directories) in that root directory and their lengths.
+Path Length Checker is a stand-alone app that allows you to specify a root (i.e. starting) directory, and it gives you back a list of all paths (i.e. files and directories) in that root directory and their lengths.
 It includes features such as pattern matching and min/max length constraints, as well as the ability to specify a string that should replace the root directory in the results brought back, allowing you to quickly see path lengths if you were to move the files/folders to another location.

 Download it from [the Releases page](https://github.com/deadlydog/PathLengthChecker/releases).